moeye/executecoin/sentinel/README.md

-# Tincoin Sentinel
+﻿# ExecuteCoin Sentinel

-Sentinel is an all-powerful toolset for Tincoin.
+Sentinel is an all-powerful toolset for ExecuteCoin.

-Sentinel is an autonomous agent for persisting, processing and automating Tincoin V12.2.1 governance objects and tasks, and for expanded functions in upcoming releases.
+Sentinel is an autonomous agent for persisting, processing and automating ExecuteCoin V1.0.0 governance objects and tasks, and for expanded functions in upcoming releases.

-Sentinel is implemented as a Python application that binds to a local version 12.2.1 tincoind instance on each Tincoin V12.2.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 1.0.0 executecoind instance on each ExecuteCoin V1.0.0 Masternode.

-This guide covers installing Sentinel onto an existing 12.2.1 Masternode in Ubuntu 14.04 / 16.04.
+This guide covers installing Sentinel onto an existing 1.0.0 Masternode in Ubuntu 18.04.

-Alternatively to the guide on the Tincoin website, you can also follow the simple step-by-step guide below.
+Alternatively to the guide on the ExecuteCoin website, you can also follow the simple step-by-step guide below.
 Before you proceed it is advisable to restart your masternode with -reindex to make sure you start off the steps fresh and fully synced - it will save you time later on in the guide as well.

-    cd .tincoincore   // Adjust according to your root Tincoin directory path
+    ./executecoin-cli stop // Adjust according to your root ExecuteCoin directory path

-    ./tincoin-cli stop
+    cd .executecoin

     rm mncache.dat

     rm mnpayments.dat

-    ./tincoind -daemon -reindex
+    ./executecoind --daemon --reindex